ictinus0222/hackerDen/README.md

   - Pivot descriptions and reasons: 1-1000 characters each
 - **Date Validation**: Automatic parsing and validation of ISO date strings with logical ordering constraints
 - **Pivot Tracking**: Complete validation for pivot entries with required description and reason fields
+- **Submission Management**: URL validation for GitHub, presentation, and demo video URLs with automatic completion tracking

 #### API Usage Example